rajendradanve/readwise/README.md

 ## **Existing Features**

-- Showing featured books decided by admin.
+- Showing featured books decided by the admin.
-- Adding new book which are categorized based on type of book, suitable age-group, language.
+- Adding new books which are categorized based on the type of book, suitable age group, language.
 - Register user able to edit or delete books added by himself.
-- Admin able to add, edit or delete any books.
+- Admin is able to add, edit or delete any books.
-- Admin able to set featured book.
+- Admin is able to set featured book.
-- Admin able to add or delete category or language.
+- Admin is able to add or delete categories or language.

 ## **Features Left to Implement**

 - Allow user to change password.
-- Finding cheapest buying link automatically.
+- Finding the cheapest buying link automatically.
-- Finding E-reader and audio book link if available.
+- Finding E-reader and audiobook link if available.
-- Able to sort books based on category, language or age-group.
+- Able to sort books based on category, language, or age group.
 - Ability to save favorite books for future reference.
-- Getting user email during registration and sending recommendaded books weekly.
+- Getting user email during registration and sending recommended books weekly.
-- Pagination for to avoid showing all books on one page.
+- Pagination to avoid showing all books on one page.

 # **Technologies Used**